ionic-enterprise/tutorials/docs/portals/training/ios/05-creating-plugin.md

   logScreen(opts: { screen: string, params?: any }): Promise<void>;
 }
 ```

-Pardon the TypeScript, Capacitor plugin methods handle input/output in a nontraditional manner, as you will shortly see.

 Notice that the interface doesn't address the requirement of tracking the running platform.
 This is an implementation detail that can be addressed when platform-specific code is written.